hyperledger/iroha/docs/source/references/api_spec.md

 ```
 __CAUTION__: Almost all fields are 64-bit integers and should be handled with care in JavaScript.
 Only the `nanos` field is 32-bit integer.
 See `iroha_telemetry::metrics::Status`.

+**Sub-routing**: To obtain the value of a specific field, one can append the name of the field to the path, e.g. `status/peers`.
+This returns the corresponding JSON value, inline, so strings are quoted, numbers are not and maps are presented as above.

 ### Metrics

 **Protocol**: HTTP